ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/manny.md

 > better to tell your computer something like: "Hey, computer.
 Print 'Hello world'
 > a thousand times".
 >
-> And you can - thanks to loops!
-So, in summary, loops are used to repeat code
+> And you can, thanks to loops!
+So, summarizing, loops are used to repeat code
-> without having to duplicating it (duplicating code is *bad*; what if you have to
+> without having to duplicate it (duplicating code is *bad*; what if you have to
 > make a change to the code?
-You'll have to make the change in every copy you
+You'll have to make the change in every copy you've
 > duplicated.
-That gets really boring real quick).
+That gets really boring really quick).
 >
 > Loops come in two flavours: a `for`-loop, and a `while`-loop.
-They differences
+Their differences
 > are not too big, both are just used to repeat code, and in a lot of cases they
 > can be used interchangeably.
 However, there *are* certain scenario's where usage
 > of one over the other is a bit more sensible.
 >
-> For loops are generally used more when you have to loop a know amount of times.
+> For-loops are generally used more when you have to loop a know amount of times.
-> Say you want to loop a constant number of times (like the stupid example above),
+> Say you want to loop a constant number of times (like in the stupid example
-> or you want to loop over the items in a list (we know the length of a list,
+> above), or you want to loop over the items in a list (to return the lenght of
-> using the `len()` function).
+> a list, you can use the `len()` function).
 >
-> While loops are generally used in situations where you have to loop an unknown
+> While-loops are generally used in situations where you have to loop an unknown
 > number of times, and the number of times you loop depends on some external
 > condition.
 >
-> These situations where one type of loop is favoured over the other is actually
+> These situations where one type of loop is favored over the other are actually
 > not arbitrary, and it sort of finds its roots in the way we speak.
 An example:
 >
 > "**For** each book in the bookstore, I want you to tell me the author and